 Health care services or supplies needed to diagnose or treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.

 A type of Medicare health plan offered by a private company that contracts with Medicare.
-Medicare Advantage Plans provide all of your Part A and Part B benefits.
+Medicare Advantage Plans provide all of your Part A and Part B benefits, with a few exclusions, for example, certain aspects of clinical trials which are covered by Original Medicare even though you’re still in the plan.
 Medicare Advantage Plans include:

 If you’re enrolled in a Medicare Advantage Plan: